wp-plugins/custom-smilies-directory/readme.txt

 == Installation ==

-1. Upload the `custom-smilies-directory` folder to the `/wp-content/plugins/` directory
+1. Upload the `custom-smilies-directory` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Create a smilies folder in your current theme directory and put your smilies there. files have to match those on `/wp-includes/images/smilies/`
+3. Create a smilies folder in your current theme directory and put your smilies there. files have to match those on `/wp-includes/images/smilies/`.
 4. You can now have your custom smilies and update WordPress without loosing them.